 Most online stores today are built on ready-made rather than custom shopping cart platforms.
 Consequently, the ability to extract the necessary data from them is crucial for an OMS.
 A big number of shopping cart integrations automatically means more potential clients.

 The only issue that stops many order management software vendors from supporting many e-retail platforms is complicated development because:

 - it takes time to find the way of getting into each system’s core and learning how to get the data from there;

 - it incurs high fees to the developers specializing in particular platforms;

-- once added, each platform integration should be updated and technical support should be available.
+- once added, each platform integration needs further maintenance.

 - order synchronization for quick processing;

 - order status and order update retrieval for easy tracking;